manjulananduri/manjulananduri.github.io/_posts/2022-07-10-dbt-data-build-tool-course-beginner.md

 - Snapshots

 <div class="alert alert-warning" role="alert">
-    <span class="text"><i class="material-icons">star</i>We are launching this DBT course for beginners with practical hands on project toward gaining dbt certification. <br>
+    <span class="text"><i class="material-icons">star</i>We are launching this dbt course for beginners with practical hands on project toward gaining dbt certification. <br>
       First 20 people to signup for the course, will get course for free and next 30 people will get a 50% discount.
 Make sure to signup here.
    </span>
 </div>